 UK Cyber Security Agency Mounts Transparency PushNovember 30, 2018Cyber Security

-UK cyber security agency responsible for fighting with cyber threat on Thursday dated 29th of Nov announced a new process for publically disclosing the software flaws which are sensitive the main idea is to bring a new level of transparency to its work.
+UK cyber security agency was recently responsible for fighting with cyber threat.
+Thursday dated 29th of Nov, it announced a new process for publically disclosing the software flaws which are sensitive.
+The main idea is to bring a new level of transparency to its work.

-They named it ‘Equities Process’ in a blog post which contains details about how they will make decisions on whether to make the flaws found in sensitive software public or not.
+They named it ‘Equities Process’ in a blog post.
+It contains details about how they will make decisions on whether to make the flaws found in sensitive software public or not.

 The National UK cyber Security Centre designed a new procedure, called the “Equities Process” in the blog post that renders how it makes decisions on whether to make public the discovery of new flaws.